 Child Tax Credit (CTC) and Working Tax Credit (WTC) replaced Working Families’ Tax Credit, Disabled Person’s Tax Credit and Children’s Tax Credit in April 2003.

-- a single person who is responsible for a child or young person where their combined weekly working hours are at least 24, with one parent working at least 16 hours
+- are in a couple responsible for a child or young person where their combined weekly working hours are at least 24, with one parent working at least 16 hours

-- work 16 or more hours a week and are receiving or have recently received a qualifying sickness or disability related benefit and has a disability that puts them at a disadvantage of getting a job, and who works at least 16 hours per week
+- work 16 or more hours a week and are receiving or have recently received a qualifying sickness or disability related benefit and have a disability that puts them at a disadvantage of getting a job

 Child poverty statistics (national indicator 116) (now Children in low-income families local measure)